 The INTROSPPECT study is a randomized clinical trial comparing both mindfulness and CBT to a control group which receives no treatment.
 Researchers on this project are hoping that the results will translate into innovative treatment protocols that directly benefit men and their partners who have experienced prostate cancer by addressing psychosocial needs around intimacy, sexuality, and quality of life.
 This study is a collaboration between the UBC Sexual Health Lab and the Vancouver Prostate Centre, with funding from the Movember Discovery Grant/Prostate Cancer Canada.

-Couples will be randomly assigned to either mindfulness, CBT, or control (no treatment) groups.
-Those assigned to treatment groups are invited to attend 2-hour-long weekly group sessions with 4-6 other couples for 4 consecutive weeks.
+Couples will be randomly assigned to either mindfulness or CBT groups.
+Those assigned to either group are invited to attend 2-hour-long weekly group sessions with 1-5 other couples for 4 consecutive weeks.
 Treatment groups involve training in the skills of either mindfulness or CBT, and some education about healthy sexuality.
 During those 4 weeks, there is daily homework involving completion of handouts and practicing guided mindfulness exercises or CBT tools.
 Some exercises are done alone, and some as a couple.
 Both members of the couple will also complete 3 questionnaires; one at baseline, at 6 weeks, and again at 6 months’ follow-up.
-Couples assigned to the control group will also complete questionnaires at the same time points.
 The questionnaires take approximately 20-30 minutes and are completed online.